 Does The Company Meet All Your Needs?

-A full-service company can handle all of your needs, from lawn care to annual color to pruning to irrigation.
+A full-service company can handle all of your needs, from lawn maintenance to annual color to pruning to irrigation systems.
 That means one phone call when you need something.

 If you hire one company for all your property’s needs, they’ll get to know it well.
 That means they’ll spot safety issues before they become problems.